stephanie-K/practitioner-stories/_docs/survey1.md

 ### Service design is still a pretty new field

-Most people have been working in service design for less than 5 years
+Most respondents have been working in service design for less than 5 years

 - only 4 participants have been working for more than 5 years in this field
 - 30% have only been working in service design for 1 year
-- 60% have only been working i service design for 3 years maximum
+- 60% have only been working in service design for 3 years maximum

 ![diagram to see the results of the question: 'how long have you been working in service design'as a visual instead of text](/practitioner-stories/images/survey/How-long.png)